Swayam4717/communication_support/README.md

 10. Return to Focus-Test and tap `I've enabled this`.
 11. Parent sends a session.
 12. Confirm the Android overlay appears on the active/unlocked child device.
-13. Child opens the message.
+13. Child taps `Open message` and lands directly on the active question screen.
 14. Child taps an answer.
 15. Child manually presses Send Answer.
 16. Parent receives the answer in realtime.